mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 tags: ["agile", "collaboration", "requirements", "project management", "feedback", "dashboard", "traceability"]
 ---

-## 1 How Does Mendix Enable Active Stakeholder Involvement in Requirements Management? {#stakeholder-involvement}
+## 1 How Does Mendix Enable Active Stakeholder Involvement? {#stakeholder-involvement}

-The Mendix Developer Portal is the starting point for the development of Mendix projects.
+The Mendix Developer Portal is the central point for the development of Mendix projects.
 Each app has its own central project space, where the development team and their stakeholders can collaborate.
 This project space provides [backlog management](requirements-management#requirements-management), sprint planning and [user feedback management](feedback-management#feedback-management), development-oriented [DevOps features](devops-overview), and a central social channel, which is the [Buzz](https://docs.mendix.com/developerportal/).
+The Buzz can also be accessed through the [Mendix Mobile App](#mxapp).

-Once development is underway, it is crucial to engage stakeholders in the development process.
-The Mendix Platform provides various channels of engagement for different stakeholders.
+The Mendix Platform provides various channels of engagement for different stakeholders:

+* Mendix Developer Portal
+* Mendix Modeler or IDE
+* Mendix Mobile App
+* Notification Emails
+* The Central Buzz

 ### 1.1 How Can Stakeholders Get Involved via the Mendix Developer Portal?

-The [Mendix Developer Portal](https://docs.mendix.com/developerportal/) is the central hub for project management and collaboration.
+The [Mendix Developer Portal](https://docs.mendix.com/developerportal/) is the central hub for requirements management and collaboration.
 This is usually the place where Product Managers, Product Owners, and similar roles spend their time specifying user stories, reviewing feedback, prioritizing the backlog, and providing their input to the development team through the Buzz.

 {{% image_container width="500" %}}
 ![](attachments/app-project-buzz.png)